Spain2394/udev_rules/README.md

 # udev_rules
-udev rules for lt2 robot, so I don't have to remember the format
+udev rules for contains rules for initializing ports for various devices.
+Mainly, so I don't have to remember the format